Hydrostatic equilibrium: Fluids

 The hydrostatic equilibrium pertains to hydrostatics and the principles of equilibrium of fluids.
 A hydrostatic balance is a particular balance for weighing substances in water.
 Hydrostatic balance allows the discovery of their specific gravities.
 This equilibrium is strictly applicable when an ideal fluid is in steady horizontal laminar flow, and when any fluid is at rest or in vertical motion at constant speed.
 It can also be a satisfactory approximation when flow speeds are low enough that acceleration is negligible.

-Astrophysics
+Astrophysics and planetary science

+From the time of Isaac Newton much work has been done on the subject of the equilibrium attained when a fluid rotates in space.
+This has application to both stars and objects like planets, which may have been fluid in the past or in which the solid material deforms like a fluid when subjected to very high stresses.

-In any given layer of a star, there is a hydrostatic equilibrium between the outward thermal pressure from below and the weight of the material above pressing inward.
-The isotropic gravitational field compresses the star into the most compact shape possible.
-A rotating star in hydrostatic equilibrium is an oblate spheroid up to a certain (critical) angular velocity.
-An extreme example of this phenomenon is the star Vega, which has a rotation period of 12.5 hours.
-Consequently, Vega is about 20% larger at the equator than at the poles.
-A star with an angular velocity above the critical angular velocity becomes a Jacobi (scalene) ellipsoid, and at still faster rotation it is no longer ellipsoidal but piriform or oviform, with yet other shapes beyond that, though shapes beyond scalene are not stable.
+In any given layer of a star, there is a hydrostatic equilibrium between the outward-pushing pressure gradient and the weight of the material above pressing inward.
+One can also study planets under the assumption of hydrostatic equilibrium.
+A rotating star or planet in hydrostatic equilibrium is usually an oblate spheroid, an ellipsoid in which two of the principal axes are equal and longer than the third.

+An example of this phenomenon is the star Vega, which has a rotation period of 12.5 hours.
+Consequently, Vega is about 20% larger at the equator than from pole to pole.